-Global IFRS Insurance Survey 2018 Bookmark has been added
+Global IFRS Insurance Survey 2018 has been saved

 Global IFRS Insurance Survey 2018

 2021 countdown underway: Insurers prepare for IFRS 17 implementation

 A year after the publication of IFRS 17 Insurance Contracts (IFRS 17), and with just over two years until its mandatory effective date of 1 January 2021, how are global insurers preparing to operate in the new financial reporting regime?

 - Take a look at the key findings

 - View the infographics

 - Watch our specialists discuss the key findings

 - About the survey

 The 2018 Global IFRS Insurance Survey aims to provide a comprehensive and independent overview of how global insurers are reacting to and preparing for IFRS 17 adoption.